michd/step-sequencer/README.md

 Plans
 -----
-* Design update using icons for various buttons
 * Fixing some layout glitches when there is not enough horizontal space
 * Allow setting maximum polyphony per channel
-* More samples to choose from, sample groups in selector (two dropdowns)
+* More samples to choose from, sample groups in selector (two dropdowns or something)
+* Save your sequence and share it with a simple URL
+* Performance and timing accuracy tweaks